wsdt/Wavect_Base/s_frontend/README.md

 This microservice uses React, (in future additionally Redux), typescript and scss.
 Everything compiles by starting **npm start**.
 If you run this application the first time execute **npm install** before.

 **Test cases for .tsx files need to be made in .jsx files.
 Tsx files will be ignored.
-Different test files need to have different names regardless of their filetype (app.test.jsx, app.test.ts -> only one file will be tested, if e.g. the ts-file is renamed to app2.test.ts both are getting tested [as said .tsx-files won't work as I didn't get it to work]).**
+Different test files need to have different names regardless of their filetype (app.test.jsx, app.test.ts -> only one file will be tested, if e.g. the ts-file is renamed to app2.test.ts both are getting tested [as said .tsx-files won't work as I didn't get it to work]).
+Issue: [#5](https://github.com/wsdt/BeKind_Playground/issues/5)**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).